PreethiBompally/BikeStoreManagement/README.md

 Steps to run the project:
 1. Run the sql file in the system.
 2. Open BIKESTOREMANAGEMENT folder in Visual studio code
-3. In setting file change the given database credentials to your database credentials.
+3. In BikeStoreManagementSystem/setting.py file change the given database credentials to your database credentials.
 4. Open terminal and do migrations using below commands:
     a. python manage.py makemigrations
     b. python manage.py migrate